msobanjo/courseware/topics/jenkins/modules/basic-python-flask-freestyle-project-deployment-with-systemd/README.md

 # start the flask app
 sudo systemctl start flask-app
 ```
-See below for the reasoning for the commands in the script:
+See below for explanation of the commands used in this script:
 ### Installing the systemd Service
-Incase any changes to the script have been made, or it is the first time installing the application; the service script needs to be installed into `/etc/systemd/system/`.
+To account for any changes to the script, or if this is the first time installing the application, the service script needs to be installed into `/etc/systemd/system/`.
-For systemd to pickup the changes we must also reload the services with `systemctl daemon-reload`.
+For systemd to pickup the changes, we must also reload the services with `systemctl daemon-reload`.
 Before we start replacing the old application files, the service should be stopped by running `systemctl stop flask-app`:
 ```bash
 # install the service script